-- 1. The subdivision, as modified with conditions, meets the applicable legal requirements of Subtitles 24 and 27 of the Prince George's County Code and the Land Use Article of the Annotated Code of Maryland. - 2.
-Background-The subject site is located between Hamlin Street and Evarts Street, approximately 500 feet west of Brightseat Road, in Tax Map 60, Grids B1 and B2, and consists of two parcels totaling 7.14 acres.
+The subject site is located between Hamlin Street and Evarts Street, approximately 500 feet west of Brightseat Road, in Tax Map 60, Grids B1 and B2, and consists of two parcels totaling 7.14 acres.
 The property is known as part of Parcels A and B, recorded in the Prince George's County Land Records in Plat Book WWW 67, Plat 1 (Parcel A); and Plat Book WWW 70, Plat 100 (Parcel B), which have been subsequently resubdivided as part of the platting of the greater Glenarden Redevelopment project approved under Preliminary Plan of Subdivision (PPS) 4-16038.
-The property is further subject to the 2009 Approved Landover Gateway Sector Plan and Proposed Sectional Map Amendment (Sector Plan).
+The property is further subject to the 2009 Approved Landover Gateway Sector Plan and Proposed Sectional Map Amendment (sector plan).

 The site is located in the Town Activity Center-Edge (TAC-E) Zone.
-However, this preliminary plan of subdivision (PPS) was reviewed in accordance with the Prince George's County Zoning Ordinance and Prince George's County Subdivision Regulations effective prior to April 1, 2022 (the "prior Zoning Ordinance" and "prior Subdivision Regulations"), pursuant to Section 24-1900 et seq. of the current Subdivision Regulations.
-Therefore, this PPS was reviewed pursuant to the standards of the Mixed Use-Transportation Oriented (M-X-T) Zone, in which the property was located prior to April 1, 2022.
+However, this application is being reviewed in accordance with the Prince George's County Zoning Ordinance and Prince George's County Subdivision Regulations effective prior to April 1, 2022 (the "prior Zoning Ordinance" and "prior Subdivision Regulations"), pursuant to Section 24 1900 et seq. of the current Subdivision Regulations.
+Therefore, this application is being reviewed pursuant to the standards of the Mixed Use-Transportation Oriented (M-X-T) Zone for the property, which was effective prior to April 1, 2022.

-This PPS includes 73 lots and 18 parcels for development of 73 single-family attached townhouses and associated infrastructure, including private roadways, alleys, and open spaces, as a component of a residential revitalization project, consistent with Section 27-445.10 of the prior Zoning Ordinance.
-This is further discussed in the Community Planning finding on page 5 of this resolution.
+This PPS proposes 73 lots and 18 parcels for development of 73 single-family attached townhouses and associated infrastructure, including private roadways, alleys, and open spaces, as a component of a residential revitalization project, consistent with Section 27-445.10 of the prior Zoning Ordinance.
+This is further discussed in the Community Planning finding on page 5 of this technical staff report.
 The site is currently vacant and was graded as part of the prior Glenarden Redevelopment subdivision, approved under PPS 4-16038, which was also approved as a residential revitalization project in accordance with CB-95-2016.
-The development evaluated with this PPS was previously approved as a part of PPS 4-16038.
+The development proposed with this PPS was previously approved as a part of PPS 4-16038.
 However, the portion of the development subject to this PPS was not platted within the validity period of PPS 4-16038.
-Therefore, a new PPS and certificate of adequacy (ADQ) application were required to be approved, prior to development of the property.
+Therefore, a new PPS and Certificate of Adequacy (ADQ) application are required to be approved, prior to development of the property.

-The subject PPS qualifies for review under the prior Zoning Ordinance and prior Subdivision Regulations because it was accepted prior to April 1, 2025, and the applicant has met the requirements of Section 24-1904 of the current Subdivision Regulations.
+The subject PPS qualifies for review under the prior Zoning Ordinance and prior Subdivision Regulations because it meets the requirements of Section 24-1904 of the current Subdivision Regulations.
 In accordance with Section 24-1904(a), a pre-application conference was held on January 29, 2024.
 In accordance with Section 24-1904(b), the applicant provided a statement of justification dated April 30, 2024, which includes an explanation of why they are electing to use the prior regulations.
 In accordance with Section 24-1904(c) of the Subdivision Regulations, this PPS is also supported by and subject to approved Certificate of Adequacy ADQ-2024-003.

-The subject PPS also has a valid accompanying Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) exemption letter and is subject to the grandfathering provisions of the 2024 Prince George's County Woodland and Wildlife Habitat Conservation

-Ordinance (WCO), that came into effect July 1, 2024, and Council Bill CB-77-2024 which was enacted on January 3, 2025.
+The subject PPS also has a valid accompanying Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) exemption letter and is subject to the grandfathering provisions of the 2024 Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) that came into effect July 1, 2024, and Council Bill CB-77-2024 which will be enacted January 3, 2025, after publishing of this staff report.